ENCCS/qas2025/content/day2.md

 ## Lunch
 **Time:** 12:00-13:00

-## Getting started with algorithm development on real quantum hardware using IQM Resonance
+## Getting started with algorithm development on actual quantum hardware using IQM Resonance
 **Speaker:** Stefan Seegerer (IQM)
-**Time:** 13:00-14:00
+**Time:** 11:00-12:00

-Hands-on introduction to developing quantum algorithms specifically for IQM quantum computers.
-This session covers the IQM Resonance platform, hardware-specific considerations, and best practices for algorithm implementation on IQM devices.
-Participants will learn about the unique features and capabilities of IQM's quantum processors.
+In this session you will be learning how to execute quantum circuits on actual hardware with IQM’s cloud-accessible Resonance platform.
+You will not only run your first experiments but also acquire tips and tricks on how to get the most out of the hardware.

-## Developing quantum algorithms with qrisp, the next generation quantum algorithm development
+## Developing Quantum Algorithms with qrisp—the Next Generation of Quantum Algorithm Development
 **Speaker:** Stefan Seegerer (IQM)
-**Time:** 14:00-15:00
+**Time:** 13:00-14:00

-Introduction to Qrisp, the next generation quantum algorithm development framework.
-This session demonstrates how Qrisp simplifies quantum programming through high-level abstractions while maintaining efficiency and hardware compatibility.
-We'll explore Qrisp's features for rapid quantum algorithm prototyping and deployment.
+This hands-on session introduces qrisp’s high-level, Pythonic workflow that converts mathematical intent directly into resource-optimized quantum circuits.
+Participants will prototype variational and fault-tolerant routines, run it on simulators and real hardware and experience first hand how qrisp empowers you to develop novel quantum algorithms.

 ## Coffee Break
 **Time:** 15:00-15:30